 Disney Souvenirs to Buy Ahead Of Time & Where To Get A Great Deal On Them:

-Here are some more ideas of things to buy ahead of time, so your kids won’t be asking for the much more expensive versions at the park.
+Here are some more ideas of things to buy ahead of time to use as Disneyland Souvenirs, so your kids won’t be asking for the much more expensive versions at the park.

 Disney Mini Backs

 You will find these mini Loungefly backpacks at many stores in the Disneyland parks and Downtown Disney, and they are not cheap.
 They are such a fun item for kids to have (especially if you have tweens or teens who may be growing out of the glow lights and plushy stage).
 My girls each got one in the parks with money they earned, and have used them for years now – so it was money well spent.
 However, if I had planned ahead they could have gotten them for much less.
 Here are a couple of spots you can find mini Disney backpacks at big discounts: